bickelmps/DIC_FFT_ETHZ/README.md

 ﻿
 # Digital Image Correlation using an FFT-approach

-#### State of the Art - for 8bit, equal dim, single- and multi-channel images
+#### State of the Art - for 8bit, equal dim, single- and multi-channel images, with on-demand geotiff information forwarding

 #### Quantify displacement of features in a series of images over time & retrieve displacement velocities.
-Output data include CVP 2D-displacement maps, the displacement resultant (magnitude), and displacement vectors.
+Output data include CVP 2D-displacement maps, the displacement resultant (magnitude), displacement vectors, as well as a geo-rectified GIS-ready map (optional).
 #### Built-in pre-processing routines:
 (1) Wallis Filter: Dynamic Contrast Enhancement of both input images; improves the quality of the FFT correlation significantly and helps to suppress noise.

 (2) Sub-Pixel Co-Registration: Aligns both input images on a sub-pixel level; significantly improves the quality of the correlation and the absolute accuracy of the displacement measurement.

 #### Built-in post-processing routines:
-(1) RSME Threshold Filter: Filters DIC output based on a RMSE threshold.
+(1) RMSE Threshold Filter: Filters DIC output based on a RMSE threshold.

 (2) Mean Filter: Filters DIC output with a algorithmic mean kernel.